dash-ui/styles/README.md

 ### styles.tokens

-The CSS tokens configured in the instance
+The design tokens configured in the instance

 #### Example